-The OBDII system is designed to monitor emission control systems and key engine components by performing either continuous or periodic tests of specific components and vehicle conditions.
-When a problem is detected, the OBDII system turns on a warning lamp (MIL) on the vehicle instrument panel to alert the driver typically by the phrase of "Check Engine" or "Service Engine Soon".
+The first generation of On-Board Diagnostics (called OBD I) was developed by the California Air Resources Board (ARB) and implemented in 1988 to monitor some of the emission control components on vehicles.
+As technology evolved and the desire to improve the On-Board Diagnostic system increased, a new generation of On-Board Diagnostic system was developed.
+This second generation of On-Board Diagnostic regulations is called "OBD II".
+The OBD II system is designed to monitor emission control systems and key engine components by performing either continuous or periodic tests of specific components and vehicle conditions.
+When a problem is detected, the OBD II system turns on a warning lamp (MIL) on the vehicle instrument panel to alert the driver typically by the phrase of "Check Engine or "Service Engine Soon".
 The system will also store important information about the detected malfunction so that a technician can accurately find and fix the problem.
+Here below follow three pieces of such valuable information:

-- 1) Whether the Malfunction Indicator Light (MIL) is commanded 'on' or 'off'; - 2) Which, if any, Diagnostic Trouble Codes (DTC's) are stored; - 3) Readiness Monitor status.
+- 1. Whether the Malfunction Indicator Light (MIL) is commanded 'on' or 'off'; - 2.
+Which, if any, Diagnostic Trouble Codes (DTCs) are stored; - 3.
+Readiness Monitor status.

-2.2 Diagnostic Trouble Codes (DTC's)
+2.2 Diagnostic Trouble Codes (DTCs)

-EOBD Diagnostic Trouble Codes are codes that are stored by the on-board computer diagnostic system in response to a problem found in the vehicle.
-These codes identify a particular problem area and are intended to provide you with a guide as to where a fault might be occurring within a vehicle.
-EOBD Diagnostic Trouble Codes consist of a five-digit alphanumeric code.
+OBD II Diagnostic Trouble Codes are codes that are stored by the on-board computer diagnostic system in response to a problem found in the vehicle.
+These-codes identify a particular problem area and are intended to provide you with a guide as to where a fault might be occurring within a vehicle.
+OBD II Diagnostic Trouble Codes consist of a five-digit alphanumeric code.
 The first character, a letter, identifies which control system sets the code.
 The other four characters, all numbers, provide additional information on where the DTC originated and the operating conditions that caused it to set.
-On the next page is an example to illustrate the structure of the digits:
+Here below is an example to illustrate the structure of the digits: